 click to hear audio Blake Williams on Radio Caroline from the afternoon of 19th May 1984.
 This is an edited version of a recording shared on the Internet Radiocafé, now known as the Radiotrefpunt (radio meeting point) forum by Vincent.
 Our thanks to him (duration 4 minutes 41 seconds)

 Mick Williams Mick Williams from Burnham-on-Crouch in Essex, his real name is Ray Clark.
 He borrowed his on-air alias from a friend.
 A longtime fan of the offshore stations, Ray won a quiz on the subject at the Flashback '67 convention in August 1977.
 He met a number of people connected with offshore radio at the event and, despite continuing his career as a bus driver, always hoped that one day he would get the chance to work for Radio Caroline.
 This eventually happened in April 1987.
 The Pirate Radio Hall of Fame asked him to tell his story: “I had long been a fan of Caroline.
 After winning the Flashback '67 Quiz I went on the boat trip to see the Mi Amigo ... it was the first of a number of trips out there, although I never got to board the ship even though on one occasion we were invited onboard.
 Sadly our skipper wasn't keen.
 I ran a mobile disco in the 70s and my voice appeared on a number of land-based pirate stations.
 When Caroline resumed broadcasts from the Ross Revenge I went on a few trips organised by Albert and Georgena Hood.
 Over the years I'd got to know a few people involved with the station and eventually I went out to work there in April 1987.
 I was lucky – working with a great team, presenting the afternoon show, weekend breakfast and some news shifts.
 It was never my intention to work full-time in radio, not that I didn’t want to - I didn't think I was good enough.
 I was due to go back for another stint in November 1987 but because of work commitments I couldn't go out on the normal tender.
 It was planned for me to go out on the next weekend's ‘anorak’ boat – but before that happened the mast came down.
 I should have been onboard but I'm not sorry that I missed it.
 Encouraged by Kevin Turner, I made contact with three ILR stations and was offered work at all three.
 I went to Invicta, followed by Breeze, part of Essex Radio, where I started on overnights and ended up as Programme Controller.
 I was with the station for 12 years.
 I've also been a regular on KDKA in Pittsburgh and still report on UK events for them.
 Other adventures include playing a major part in winning the North Norfolk radio licence, Chelmer FM and BBC Radio Cambridgeshire.
 I joined BBC Essex in 2004 presenting a variety of shifts including breakfast for 7 years.
 I also took part in the Pirate BBC Essex broadcasts.”
-In 2014 Ray wrote Radio Caroline: The True Story of the Boat that Rocked, a history of the station (now in a second edition).
+In 2014 Ray wrote Radio Caroline: The True Story of the Boat that Rocked, a history of the station (now in a third edition).
 He retired from his full-time job at the BBC in 2014 but continued to present a weekly show until October 2023.
 He is now heard on Radio Caroline and Caroline Flashback.
 His second book was The Great British Woodstock: The Incredible Story of the Weeley Festival 1971 and there has also been an autobiography Stay Tuned - I could say something brilliant at any moment!.
 All are available from www.radiobookoffer.co.uk.
 He says: “I've been lucky enough to meet and work with some good people, I've travelled and broadcast from many exciting places and won a few industry awards: 2 Sony, 3 BBC Gillard, 3 EDF News awards and 7 New York Festivals ... and I am still very grateful for my stint on Caroline.”
 Mick/Ray's website is www.rayradio.co.uk.
 (Mick/Ray has been a huge help to The Pirate Radio Hall of Fame, making numerous contributions.
 We are very grateful to him for his assistance.
 Photo courtesy of François Lhote of Offshore Echo's magazine.
 There is another photo in Caroline Martin's album.)

 click to hear audio Mick Williams on Caroline-558 from lunchtime on Good Friday, 17th April 1987.
 This clip is taken from a recording shared on the Internet Radiocafé, now known as the Radiotrefpunt (radio meeting point) forum by ‘Drumbeat’.
 Our thanks to him (duration 4 minutes 22 seconds)